 - Tainting of fish and wildlife flavor – Chemical odors and tastes associated with fish caught in the Tittabawassee River and the Saginaw River/Bay AOC were frequently reported from the 1940s through the 1970s.
-This issue has been deem solved in 2008.
+This issue has been deemed solved in 2008.

 - Bird or animal deformities or reproductive problems – Terns, herons, and eagles that were injured due to contaminants and linked to death (Caspian terns), malfunctions in reproduction (Caspian terns, common terns, bald eagles), and physical deformations (black-crowned night herons, Caspian terns, common terns)

 - Degradation of benthos – Degradation of the benthos of Saginaw Bay as an impaired use because the benthic community structure in the bay is significantly degraded from that which occurs in unpolluted sites elsewhere in the Great Lakes.
 Specifically, the mayfly, once abundant in Saginaw Bay and an important component of the fish forage base, is currently only rarely found in the bay.
-Researchers believe that high oxygen demand created by increased decomposition of organic debris in the sediments has decreased dissolved oxygen levels below that needed to support mayflies and other pollution in-tolerant species
+Researchers believe that high oxygen demand created by the increased decomposition of organic debris in the sediments has decreased dissolved oxygen levels below that needed to support mayflies and other pollution intolerant species

 - Restrictions on dredging activities – Historically, sediments dredged from parts of the navigation channel in the Saginaw River and Saginaw Bay require confined disposal because of elevated levels of pollutants, including PCBs, several metals (e.g., mercury), nutrients, and oil and grease.

-- Eutrophication (aka High Fertilizer and Poop Levels) or undesirable algae – Nuisance organic “muck” debris, composed mainly of Cladophora (a benthic algae), continues to wash ashore along Saginaw Bay (Saginaw Bay Science Committee Pathogen Work Group, 2007).
+- Eutrophication (aka High Fertilizer and Poop Levels) or undesirable algae – Nuisance organic “muck” debris, composed mainly of Cladophora (a benthic alga), continues to wash ashore along Saginaw Bay (Saginaw Bay Science Committee Pathogen Work Group, 2007).
 These conditions are thought to be caused, in part, by the cultural eutrophication of Saginaw Bay.
 In 2012 Thumbwind posted an article that testing of this “muck” showed it contained bovine and human fecal material.
 “Poop”!
-We were swimming with poop.
+We were swimming in poop.